 One on-chain transaction to open.
 Unlimited transactions in between.
 One on-chain transaction to close.
 If Alice bought a coffee every day for a year, that's 365 purchases settled with just two on-chain fees.

-The cryptographic magic that makes this safe is a system called Hash Time-Locked Contracts (HTLCs).
-At any point during the channel's life, either party can close it unilaterally by broadcasting the most recent signed state to the blockchain.
-The protocol makes it economically irrational to cheat: if Alice tried to broadcast an old state (one where she has more bitcoin than she actually does), Bob's software would catch this and claim all the funds as a penalty.
+The cryptographic system behind this is called Hash Time-Locked Contracts (HTLCs).
+Either party can close the channel at any time by broadcasting the most recent signed state to the blockchain.
+Cheating is economically irrational: if Alice broadcast an old state (one where she has more bitcoin than she actually does), Bob's software would catch it and claim all the funds as a penalty.
 Lightning nodes watch for this automatically.

 Routing: transacting with people you don't have a channel with

-Payment channels between two people are useful but limited.
-The real power of Lightning is what happens when channels connect into a network.
+A channel between two people is useful but limited.
+Lightning becomes powerful when channels connect into a network.

-Suppose Alice has a channel with Bob, and Bob has a channel with Carol.
-Alice can pay Carol through Bob, without opening a direct channel with Carol.
-Bob acts as a routing node, forwarding the payment and earning a tiny fee for doing so.
+Say Alice has a channel with Bob, and Bob has a channel with Carol.
+Alice can pay Carol through Bob without opening a direct channel with Carol.
+Bob forwards the payment and earns a tiny fee.

-This is why the network topology matters.
-As more nodes and channels are added, more payment paths become available.
-A payment from Alice in London to a merchant in Buenos Aires might route through three or four hops in milliseconds, with each routing node earning a small fee (often fractions of a satoshi) for their role.
+As more nodes and channels join, more payment paths open up.
+A payment from Alice in London to a merchant in Buenos Aires might route through three or four hops in milliseconds.
+Each routing node earns a small fee (often fractions of a satoshi) for forwarding the payment.

-The security mechanism that makes multi-hop routing trustless is also HTLCs.
-The payment is structured so that each intermediate node can only collect its fee if the payment reaches the final recipient.
+HTLCs also secure multi-hop routing.
+Each intermediate node can only collect its fee if the payment reaches the final recipient.
 Nobody along the route can steal the funds.
-The math guarantees it.
+The cryptographic structure makes theft impossible, even across multiple hops.

 Lightning in numbers